QMENTA/qmenta-sdk-tool-tutorial/README.md

 ## Step 1: Write the main script

 The first step consists of writing the python code that will carry out the desired processing of the input files.
-In this repository you'll find the implemented script in the file named [*tool.py*](https://github.com/qmentasdk/qmenta-sdk-tool-tutorial/blob/master/tool.py).
+In this repository you will find the implemented script in the file named [*tool.py*](https://github.com/qmentasdk/qmenta-sdk-tool-tutorial/blob/master/tool.py).
 The tool is commented in detail so it's easy to follow up.

 The script uses methods of the AnalysisContext class from the QMENTA SDK to interact with the platform and perform the following actions: